 - Fusible Batting Tape: Why You Need It and How to Use It.

 Once, when asked about thread tension on a sewing machine, I did 45 minutes of research before panicking and glibly responding, “That’s a great question for your sewing machine dealer.
 Good luck!”

 I’m sure the person thought I didn’t want to take the time, but the embarrassing truth was, I was taking TOO much time.
 Too much time to overthink what the “right” answer was, that I ended up giving no answer and offering no help.

+For my own organization, I’m going to list things by category (That way you can skim easier too.)
 Oh, and before I forget, if you would like a list of quilting terms, tools and supplies, visit this blog post.